 We are committed to working reflectively and flexibly to improve our support offering and have many plans for future development.

-A world where Autistic parents have a voice, where their experiences & knowledge is respected, understood and valued.
+A world where Autistic parents have a voice, where their experiences & knowledge are respected, understood and valued.
 Where Autistic parents receive the support they need for themselves and their families without judgement and discrimination.

 To build on our current peer support offering and expand our services to include a support line with multiple communication methods, including instant and a-synchronous messaging.
 To develop our own advocacy services and partnering with, or funding, existing organisations and individuals that work toward the benefit of Autistic Parents.

 We are dedicated to educating and supporting the wider public in order to positively impact the lives of Autistic Parents in the UK.
 We currently provide regular professional training to a number of charities and organisations including the NHS.

 We are a user-led group and we are committed to working collaboratively with our beneficiaries to make sure Autistic Parents UK truly supports the needs of Autistic Parents.